Inklingo

 adjectiveA1general

-Use 'iguales' when referring to multiple items or people having the exact same quality, status, or opportunity, emphasizing equality.
+Use 'iguales' when referring to multiple items or people that are exactly the same or have the same rights or status.

 Two identical, geometrically simple, brightly colored human-shaped figures standing side-by-side on a perfectly level, shared platform, emphasizing equality of status.